astronomer/docs/learn/what-is-a-sensor.md

 ## Sensor decorator / PythonSensor

-If no sensor exists for your use case you can create your own sensor using either the [`@task.sensor` decorator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/decorators/sensor/index.html) (added in Airflow 2.5) or the [PythonSensor](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/PythonSensor).
+If no sensor exists for your use case you can create your own using either the [`@task.sensor` decorator](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/decorators/sensor/index.html) (added in Airflow 2.5) or the [PythonSensor](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/PythonSensor).
 The `@task.sensor` decorator returns a `PokeReturnValue` as an instance of the BaseSensorOperator.
 The PythonSensor takes a `python_callable` that returns `True` or `False`.

-The following DAG shows how to use either the sensor decorator and PythonSensor to create the same custom sensor:
+The following DAG shows how to use either the sensor decorator or the PythonSensor to create the same custom sensor:

 <Tabs
     defaultValue="taskflow"